Sign in →

 Specimen Handling/Transport:

-Separate serum or plasma from cells within 2 hours of collection.
+Separate plasma or serum from cells within 2 hours of collection.

 Transport ambient room temperature.